combine-org/combine-org.github.io/content/authors/David-Nickerson/_index.md

 # - SynBioHub Plugins Tool
 ---

-I am a senior research fellow at the Auckland Bioengineering Institute at the University of Auckland, New Zealand.
-I lead the Auckland Renal Physiome project as well as being involved in many computational modelling projects spanning the cellular, tissue, and whole organ spatial scales.
+I am an associate professor at the Auckland Bioengineering Institute at the University of Auckland, New Zealand.
+I am an investigator at the Center for Reproducible Biomedical Modeling and involved in many computational modelling projects spanning the cellular, tissue, and whole organ spatial scales.
 I am  actively involved in the development and application of the CellML and SED-ML standards and related software tools.
 I am also involved in the Physiome Model Repository.
+I am also the current editor-in-chief at the journal Physiome.